Multi-Vehicle Accidents: Determining Fault

 Multi Vehicle Accident

-Multi-vehicle accidents often happen when three or more vehicles hit each other in a “chain” of rear-end accidents.
-Typically, we assume that the driver who does the rear-ending is at-fault, but that is not necessarily the case in a chain reaction accident.
-When an accident involves three or more vehicles, how do you determine who is at fault or liable?
+Multi-vehicle accidents, often referred to as chain reaction crashes, typically involve three or more vehicles colliding in a “chain” of rear-end impacts.
+Typically, in a rear-end accident between two cars, we assume that the driver who does the rear-ending is at fault, but that is not necessarily the case in a chain reaction accident.
+Liability in these types of collisions isn’t always so straightforward, so how do you determine who is at fault or liable?

 Determining Fault in Missouri

-Missouri is an at-fault state that uses a pure comparative fault system.
-This simply means each driver involved is responsible for any part of the accident he or she caused.
+Missouri is an “at-fault” state that uses a pure comparative fault system.
+This simply means each driver involved is legally responsible for any part of the accident he or she caused.
+In multi-car collisions, fault is often shared among multiple parties.

 Example:

 In this simplistic example, the drivers of Vehicles 2 and 3 will be assigned a percentage of fault in the accident, say 30% and 70% respectively.
-Assigning a percentage of blame is not an exact science, however, which is why it is a good idea to have a personal injury attorney involved who understand the details of the accident and how the process works.
+Assigning a percentage of blame is not an exact science; however, this is why it is a good idea to have a personal injury attorney involved who understands the details of the accident and how the process works.

 Questions?
 Our knowledgeable staff is available at (877) 284-6600.